aaronlin592/portfolio/readme.txt

 6. Is there anything special we need to know in order to run your code?
 Everything is done in the index.html page.
 I do have a main.scss file that I used to import custom CSS code into the bootstrap provided (main.css) css stylesheet.
 I used a live SASS compiler to make this happen.
 To run my portfolio, just open up the index.html file in the src folder.
 That's it!
+And the validation check screenshots are in the src/validation_checks folder.